-- Site-specific factors that affect the decontamination facility design must be considered.
-Typical factors include: - The chemical, physical, and toxicological properties of the wastes - o The pathogenicity of infectious wastes - The amount, location, and containment of contaminants - The potential for and location of exposure based on assigned worker duties, activities, and functions - The potential for wastes to permeate, degrade, or penetrate materials used for personal protective clothing and equipment, vehicles, tools, buildings, and structures - o The proximity of incompatible wastes - The movement of personnel and/or equipment among different zones - o The emergencies that may arise - o The methods available for protecting workers during decontamination - The impact of the decontamination process and compounds on worker H&S - Decontamination Line - Decontamination should be an organized process by which levels of contamination are reduced. - The decontamination process consists of a series of steps performed in a specific sequence.
-For example, outer, more heavily contaminated items are decontaminated first, followed by the decontamination and removal of inner, less contaminated items. - Each step should be performed at separate stations to prevent cross contamination. - Decontamination stations should allow enough separation to prevent cross contamination and should be arranged in order of decreasing contamination. - Separate decontamination areas should be provided to isolate workers from different contamination zones containing incompatible wastes or decontamination processes. - Entry and exit points should be conspicuously marked.
+- Decontamination should be an organized process by which levels of contamination are reduced. - The decontamination process consists of a series of steps performed in a specific sequence.
+For example, outer, more heavily contaminated items are decontaminated first, followed by the decontamination and removal of inner, less contaminated items. - Each step should be performed at separate stations to prevent cross contamination. - Decontamination stations should allow enough separation to prevent cross contamination and should be arranged in order of decreasing contamination. - o Separate decontamination areas should be provided to isolate workers from different contamination zones containing incompatible wastes or decontamination processes. - Entry and exit points should be conspicuously marked.
 Preferably the entry to the CRZ from the exclusion zone should be separate from the entry to the exclusion zone from the CRZ. - Dress-out stations for entry to the CRZ should be separate from redressing areas for exit from the CRZ. - Personnel who wish to enter clean areas of the decontamination facility, such as locker rooms, must be appropriately decontaminated first. - Examples of decontamination lines and procedures for personnel wearing various levels of protection are provided in Exhibits 16A and B.